Home » Can Parrots Eat Mango? (Remove The Pit First!)

 • β-glucogallin.

 Mango contains 25 carotenoids.
-As described by Science Media Exchange, carotenoids convert into vitamin A, improving a parrot’s immune defenses and preventing cellular damage.
+According to Science Media Exchange, carotenoids convert into vitamin A, improving immune defenses and preventing cellular damage.

 Potassium

 Parrots need trace minerals, like potassium, in their diet.
-Potassium is necessary for bone development, regulating fluids, muscle and nerve function, hormone creation, and heart health.
+It’s necessary for bone development, regulating fluids, muscle and nerve function, hormone creation, and heart health.

 Folate